Carl Orff: White Rose controversy

 Kater's accusation, as he termed it, regarding the White Rose colored much of the discourse on Carl Orff in the coming years.
 In some instances the debate focused more on acrimony between those involved.
-The author reports "sharp attacks" (Scharfe Angriffe) from Hans Jörg Jans against Michael H. Kater.
 In Composers of the Nazi Era: Eight Portraits (2000) Kater qualified his earlier accusations to some extent after reviewing the documents that Rathkolb discovered.
 Subsequently, however, Kater reiterated his initial claim regarding Orff and the White Rose without any reference to the denazification file.

 While Kater's account has been accepted by some scholars who have investigated the matter further, Rathkolb and others have examined the theory that Orff lied about being a member of the resistance and found insufficient evidence to believe it, noting there is no solid corroboration outside of Kater's interview with Jenkins.
 Writing in 2021, Siegfried Göllner was not convinced that the allegation about the White Rose lie had been refuted as unambiguously as he felt Rathkolb and Thomas Rösch had claimed, but "since the episode about the White Rose was never on the record or issued openly by Orff, it is ultimately irrelevant whether the episode reported by Jenkins to Kater actually took place or was a matter of misunderstanding. ...
 Kater in any case attached too much significance to the statement of Jenkins."
 In 1999, at the height of the controversy, musicologist Reinhard Schulz described the affair as a "scholarly cockfight" (wissenschaftlichen Hahnenkampfes), adding: "Far more important than a single fact would be an understanding of [the] connection" to Orff's life and creativity.